Mohinta2892/catena/local_shape_descriptors/analysis/readme.md

 - Install [Skicit-Image](https://scikit-image.org/docs/stable/user_guide/install.html)

 Please install all of the above into the same conda env that you perhaps create for Napari.
-Take a look at [napari_environment.yml]().
+Take a look at [napari_environment.yml](analysis/napari_environment.yml).
 However, this has not been tested for reproducibility of env yet!
+>[!TIP]
-Creating a separate env can help in preventing pyqt issues in the local_shape_descriptors `funkelsd` env.
+> Creating a separate env can help in preventing pyqt issues in the local_shape_descriptors `funkelsd` env.